Uatu: Powers and abilities

 As a member of the race of Watchers, Uatu possesses vast psionic abilities which have been further developed through training.
 These abilities include flight, telepathy, energy-manipulation powers, power-negating force-field projection, illusion casting, the ability to psionically alter his appearance at will, and highly advanced cosmic senses allowing him to be aware of countless events of Earth.
 His superhumanly complex intelligence enables him to monitor activities throughout Earth's solar system simultaneously.
 Uatu can convert his body into an unknown form of energy while still retaining his sentience for travel through hyperspace, and then return to his physical form.
 Bolstered by treatment with "delta-rays", Uatu possesses virtual immortality, although he can die by losing the will to live.
 He has shown he is able to transport himself and others through time, and in one issue he claims he can send someone to Limbo.

 Watchers can augment their strength with cosmic psionic energy if they choose to; however, they tend to minimize their physical activities.
 The 1985 edition of the Official Handbook of the Marvel Universe compared Uatu's scale of power to that of Galactus, the Stranger, Odin, and Zeus.

-Uatu received a highly extensive education in his youth on his home world.
-He has devoted himself to the study of Earth's solar system and its sentient beings for millions of years.
-His home on the Blue Area of the Moon contains an enormous array of weaponry, artifacts, and technology created by various alien races from throughout the universe.
+Uatu received an extensive education in his youth on his home world.
+He devotes himself to the study of Earth's solar system and its sentient beings for millions of years.
+His home on the Blue Area of the Moon contains a large array of weaponry, artifacts, and technology created by various alien races from throughout the universe.

 Uatu also studies the Earths of alternate realities.
 With permission from the Timekeepers, he possesses a portal through which he can observe alternate realities.
 He has acquired extraordinary knowledge of the history of both the sentient beings on "mainstream" Earth and the numerous alternate Earths.

 Other versions

-Earth X

-In the alternate universe of the 1999 miniseries Earth X, Uatu is portrayed as a cold, nihilistic manipulator who feels no empathy for the people of Earth whom he watches.
-This is partially because he has been blinded by an Earthling, Black Bolt, and partially because the planet he is watching is nothing but the primal cocoon of an unborn Celestial, and the humans inhabiting it are mere "antibodies", a natural line of defense for constant menaces.
-Also, Uatu (who watches the events on Earth from a base on the Moon) is the original inspiration for the Egyptian moon god Khonshu.